 Libby Holman adopted and practiced Zen at the end of her life, and when, on June 18, 1971, she apparently committed suicide at her Connecticut estate “Treetops,” a Quaker service was held in her memory.
 She was survived by her third husband, New York sculptor Louis Schanker, as well as her two adopted sons.
 The latter half of her life had been devoted to social and philanthropic activities.
-In Topper’s memory, Holman founded the Christopher Reynolds Foundation, which financed her friend Martin Luther King, Jr.’s visit to India to meet Mahatma Gandhi, and is still devoted to civil rights, peace, and disarmament programs.
+In Topper’s memory, Holman founded the Christopher Reynolds Foundation, which financed her friend Martin Luther King, Jr.’s visit to India to meet with followers of Mahatma Gandhi, and is still devoted to civil rights, peace, and disarmament programs.

 Blues Till Dawn, with Josh White.
 Decca (1942); Body and Soul.
 From Three’s a Crowd.
 Brunswick 4910 (1930); The Legendary Libby Holman, with Gerald Cook.
 Evergreen MRS 6501 (1965); Libby Holman: Moanin’ Low (Early Recordings 1927–1934).
 Take Two Records (1995); Libby Holman Sings, with Gerald Cook.
 MB 101 (1953); Libby Holman Sings Blues, Ballads and Sin Songs, with Gerald Cook.
 MB 102 (1954); Moanin’ Low.
 From The Little Show.
 Brunswick 4445 (1929); Original Cast!
 100 Years of the American Musical Theater.
 The Thirties.
 MET 802 (1995); Something to Remember Her By, with Gerald Cook.
 Monmouth Evergreen MES/7067 (1954); You’re the Top: Cole Porter in the 1930’s.
 Indiana Historical Society (1992).